j-carson/telemarketing-classification/docs/ProjectSummary.md

 ## Exploratory Data Analysis

 ### The target
-The target feature is whether or not the phone call was successful, and the customer subscribed to the term deposit.
+The target feature is whether or not the phone call was successful in getting the customer to subscribe to a term deposit.

 The dataset is unbalanced.
 For the time period in question, the telemarketing department had an overall 11 percent success rate.